 There will come a time when you either need a new gearbox right away (gearbox is broken), or you will want one before you break it.
 With enough resources you can adapt almost any gearbox you want to your SR20… the question then becomes “What gearbox should I use?”
 Here are a few reasons when choosing:

 - I don’t want to break a(nother) gearbox

 - I want it to be safe and reliable

 - It needs to be value for money

 We considered selling pre-made aftermarket gearsets.
 We also considered manufacturing our own gearsets.
-After disassembling a number of SR20 gearboxes for R&D it was determined that a new gearset is an unviable option due to physical size restrictions of the SR20 gearbox housings, thanks to the power, torque and driving styles of the 21st century.
-We then moved our focus on to gearbox conversions - the idea is to borrow a strong gearbox from a fast car to meet our above needs.
-For that, we'll look at the high-powered flagship sports cars from Japan...
+After disassembling a number of SR20 gearboxes for R&D it was determined that a new gearset is an unviable option due to physical size restrictions of the SR20 gearbox housings, thanks to modern power, torque and driving styles.
+We then moved our focus on to gearbox conversions – the idea is to borrow a strong gearbox from a fast car to meet our above needs.
+For that, we’ll look at the high-powered flagship sports cars from Japan…

 Analysing gearbox internals and gearsets

 Nissan Z33 350Z / Z34 370Z with VQ35 / VQ37 “CD009”

 Truth be told this was our first choice for a gearbox conversion for the Silvia.
 In fact we went the entire way with the R&D, engineering and manufacturing custom parts to make this beefy 6 speed gearbox fit and work.
 In the end it “worked” because we made a plethora of custom parts, and it “fit” because we hammered the chassis the whole length of the transmission tunnel – literally.

 Z33 350Z / Z34 370Z 6 speed gearbox in a Nissan Silvia